 The science of Biorhythms was attributed to the famous psychiatrist Sigmund Freud and in particular his associates Dr Wilhelm Fliess and psychologist Dr Hermann Swoboda.
 They hypothesised that based on our birth date, Biorhythms may determine the highs and lows of our life.
-The Biorhythms comprise three cycles: a 23-day physical cycle, a 28-day emotional cycle and a 33-day intellectual cycle.
+The Biorhythms comprises three cycles: a 23-day physical cycle, a 28-day emotional cycle and a 33-day intellectual cycle.

 Two parameters are required to calculate the three cycles: your birth date and the date on which to start calculations.
 Each cycle is calculated as a sine wave using the following equations: